mapcode-foundation/mapcode-rest-service/README.md

     mvn clean install
     mvn jetty:run           (alternatively, you can use: mvn tomcat7:run)

+If you wish to use MongoDB tracing, will need to provide your own local *secret* properties file, called `mapcode-secret.properties`, for example in `src/main/resources` which override the following properties:

+    MongoDBTrace.writeEnabled = true
+    MongoDBTrace.servers = your-server:27017
+    MongoDBTrace.userName = your-username
+    MongoDBTrace.password = your-password

+The service will work without this, but will not trace events to the database.

 Try out if the web services work by entering the following URL in your web browser (this should show you a HTML help page):